The University of Michigan offers grants, scholarships, loans, and federal Work-Study funds to eligible entering and continuing students.

 Prospective first-year students begin the financial aid application process in the fall of their senior year in high school.
 Qualifying students who have met the aid application deadline are automatically considered for both federal and state need-based aid programs, university grants, and university-administered scholarships.

-Students must reapply for financial aid each year, beginning on January 1.
-Most financial aid is renewable, provided that federal and university eligibility criteria is met.
+Continuing students must reapply for financial aid each year, beginning on Jan.
+1. Most financial aid is renewable, provided that federal and university eligibility criteria is met.

 If we can answer questions or help you find resources for your college experience at U-M, contact us.

 U-M Office of Financial Aid Mission